Is Massage Therapy a Good Career?

 3. You will make a lot of money.

 The pay is one thing that you are definitely looking forward to seeing.
 At $60-$80 an hour, you should be on easy street.
-Once you get started, you will able to make more money than you know how to spend.
+Once you get started, you will be able to make more money than you know how to spend.
 You start dreaming of what you are going to do with all of that money.

 4. You get to help people for a living.

 However, money is not the only thing that interests you.
 You are also excited about the chance to help people.
-There is so much that you can accomplish with your skills and training and you can't wait to get started.
+There is so much that you can accomplish with your skills and training, and you can't wait to get started.

-The Hard Realities of a Career in Massage Therapy
+4 Hard Realities of a Career in Massage Therapy

 1. It is difficult and expensive to run your own business.

-In theory, it seems like a great idea to have your own business and keep all of the profit for yourself but the truth is that your profits will go towards rent, utilities, equipment, supplies, advertising, insurance, and more.
+In theory, it seems like a great idea to have your own business and keep all of the profit for yourself, but the truth is that your profits will go towards rent, utilities, equipment, supplies, advertising, insurance, and more.

 You will need a solid, repeat client base to be able to pay for all of the expenses that you will acquire when you own your own business.
 This takes time to build up, sometimes even years.
-It is a good goal to have for the future but it may be unrealistic when you are first starting out.
+It is a good goal to have for the future, but it may be unrealistic when you are first starting out.